CTE Learning Path

 Behavior and Emotional Changes

-These pages focus on the changes families often experience most directly: irritability, reduced stress tolerance, impulsivity, social withdrawal, and shifts in emotional regulation.
+These pages focus on the changes families experience most directly: irritability, reduced stress tolerance, impulsivity, social withdrawal, and shifts in emotional regulation.

-Behavioral Red Flags
+CTE Behavioral Red Flags

 Learn More

-CTE Symptoms vs PTSD & Depression
+CTE Symptoms vs PTSD and Depression

 Compare